Professionals

 • detailed information on our site

-• Option to ask questions via email, reply within 48 hours, usually within 24 hours
+• the option to ask questions via email; replies are usually within 24 hours

 • 24/7 access to Fiom's phone or chat service for psychosocial support